a little bit about me...

 My office hours are currently

-If you would like to see me outside of my office hours, then please make an appointment.
+You can drop-by during these times without an appointment.
+If you would like to see me outside of these times, then please make an appointment.